DFranzen/WiKeyBow/README.md

 * WiKeyBow can control multiple devices at once
 * Control-actions are more flexible
 * WiKeyBow does not need to be pluged into a computer
-* WiKeyBow can be modified on the Raspberry Pi without additional development tools
+* WiKeyBow can be modified on the Raspberry Pi without additional development tools and wirelessly
 #### Advantages official firmware
 * no additional setup required to send simple keypresses
 * Boot-time is significantly quicker
 * smaller image size

+### XeBow
+The nerves-based firmware (https://github.com/ElixirSeattle/xebow) implements a USB-firmware in a joined framework with similar keyboards.
+Like the official KeyBow firmware it tries to achieve a different goal than WiKeyBow

 ### KiWi
 Kiwi (https://github.com/mrusme/kiwi) is another attmept to make the KeyBow wireless.
 Rather than based on Raspberry OS, it is based on the microcontroller OS Nerves.
 Button-actions are limited to http requests and the LED-Matrix can only be updated all-at-once.